No products in the cart.

 This is the best chili you will ever make!

-I lived in Mexico for a few years in the mid 80’s and once the ladies in the stalls at the market knew I wasn’t a tourist, they shared their secrets of dried chiles with me.
+I lived in Mexico for a few years in the mid 80’s and once the ladies in the stalls at the market got to know me, they shared their secrets of dried chiles.
 Dried Ancho chiles taste like spicy raisins and are not heat but flavor.
-I buy dried Ancho at our supermarket, remove the stems and seeds, toast them on my pancake griddle and buzz them in a little coffee grinder that I use just for spices.
-You can also buy a bottle of McCormick Ancho Powder in the store these days.
+I buy whole dried ancho chilies at our supermarket, remove the stems and seeds, toast them on my pancake griddle, soak for a few hours in hot water then puree in my blender.
+You can do it the easy way and buy a bottle of McCormick Ancho Powder at your supermarket.

 Have faith and make sure you use the cinnamon and cocoa powder.
 It doesn’t hit you in the face, it’s subtle.
-Back when we first started the online business, I used to make 20 gallon drums of dried chili mix and have it packaged but we cant do it anymore, soooo… I am sharing my top secret flavors.
-People have won contests using my seasoning mix!
+People have won contests using this recipe.

 - 1½ pounds very lean ground beef or beef pork 'meatloaf mix' combo